L3Harris Airline Academy

 - Required experience: Little or none

-- Locations: United Kingdom / global academies
+- Locations: United Kingdom and United States

-- Employment: Pilot or Aviation industry
+- Employment: Pilot or aviation industry

 Successful graduation from this programme will provide you with:

 - Commercial Pilot Licence with Multi-Engine and Instrument Rating (CPL/ MEP/IR)

 - Airline Pilot Standards Multi-Crew Cooperation (APS MCC) certificate

 ATPL Theoretical Knowledge, CPL MEP IR, APS MCC and UPRT combined are known as an ATPL.BSc (Hons) Aviation - Pilot Programme

 Do you have any questions about starting your pilot training journey at L3Harris Airline Academy?
 Please send us a message and our Airline Pilot Careers Advice Team will be happy to assist.